shinobi5/skeletor/README.md

 ### Rationale

-The intention of this boilerplate is to remove remove as many abstraction layers as possible from building front-end websites and applications.
+The intention of this boilerplate is to remove as many abstraction layers as possible from the process of building client-side websites and applications.
 To be as close to the lower level web API as possible while still providing minimal requirements for building static websites, PWA's and SPA's.

 [parcel](https://parceljs.org/) is included because it provides some nice development features (a development server and hot module replacement).
 It also provides configuration free bundling.